Surgical Procedures

 Even following good healing and good surgical results, scars can be unsightly and disappointing.
 Dr Belt will try to limit the scar length and place the scar in the least obvious location on the arm.
 The scars may migrate and the final scar placement is unpredictable.

-These include Dr Belt’s fee, a surgical assistant's fee the theatre and day fee, s well as a specialist anaesthetist fee.
+These include Dr Belt’s fee, a surgical assistant's fee the theatre and hospital fee, as well as a specialist anaesthetist fee.

 The surgery can be performed as a day patient or as an overnight case.
 Usually a drain will be placed into the wound which will remain in place for 1 to 2 days.
 It is possible to go home with the drains in place.

 In day case procedures, generally the patients go home after a few hours.
 Most patients report that pain and discomfort are minor for the first few days.
-Local anaesthetic is still in the wounds and this will give some pain relief.
+Local anaesthetic is still in the wounds and this will give some pain relief for a few hours after the procedure.

 Paracetamol is usually sufficient pain relief but you will be discharged with some stronger analgesia (pain killers) in case you get breakthrough pain.
 Plan a very quiet week after the surgery.